jcrumb-TTU/Hippo-Web-Project/demo-setup.md

 ## NGINX Setup
 - NOTE: I am logged in to the VM from the host via SSH.
 These steps can also be done using the VM's terminal.
 1) `cd` into the Repository Folder.
 2) Open ./nginx_config/etc/nginx/sites-available/default in a text editor, and find the root setting in the server configuration.
 Change the path from /srv/ to /home/public/vboxuser/Hippo-Web-Project/HtmlMockup.
+Do not forget the ';' after the path.
 <img width="1295" height="946" alt="image" src="https://github.com/user-attachments/assets/ab13e379-d85e-4162-ae9e-e1d83b7a23b1" />
 3) Replace the appropriate files in the NGINX Config directory with ./nginx_config/etc/nginx/sites-available/default and ./nginx_config/etc/nginx/nginx.conf respectively.
-    - This can be done by running `sudo mv ./nginx_config/etc/nginx/sites-available/default /etc/nginx/sites-available/default` and `sudo mv ./nginx_config/etc/nginx/nginx.conf /etc/nginx/nginx.conf`.
+    - This can be done by running `sudo mv ./nginx_config/sites-available/default /etc/nginx/sites-available/default` and `sudo mv ./nginx_config/nginx.conf /etc/nginx/nginx.conf`.
 4) Start nginx by running `sudo systemctl start nginx.service`

 ## Backend Setup